STEVE INSKEEP, Host:

-In the next few weeks, millions of songbirds, shorebirds, and water foul, some of which have wintered in Southeast Asia, will begin arriving in Alaska to breed.
-These migratory birds could bring with them the deadly strain of bird flu known as Avian Influenza A, or H5N1.
+In the next few weeks, millions of songbirds, shorebirds, and waterfowl, some of which have wintered in Southeast Asia, will begin arriving in Alaska to breed.
+These migratory birds could bring with them the deadly strain of bird flu known as avian influenza A, or H5N1.

 INSKEEP: The government has set the goal of testing 100,000 birds for the virus.
 The testing is mainly in Alaska, where wildlife biologists, researchers, and public health officials are preparing for the first flocks to land.